Manet’s Civil Wars, part III: The Birth of Impressionism

 Manet, Man Wearing a Cloak, c.
 1855 drawing

 Now that a future in the Navy was out of the question, Auguste grudgingly supported his son in an art career – but only if he studied with recognized academic painters.
 He also funded his son’s trips around Europe to study from the Old Masters.
-While Auguste would never approve of his son’s choice of career, he expected his son to approach it in such a way that would bring recognition to the family — by becoming an academic artist and one day a well-respected member of the French Academy.
+While Auguste would never approve of his son’s choice of career, he expected his son to approach it in such a way that would bring recognition to the family — by becoming an academic artist and ultimately a well-respected member of the French Academy.

 When Auguste Manet died in 1862, Manet took it very hard because he had not yet won the recognition and honors his father expected of him.
-The psychological weight of this would weigh on Manet his entire life.
+The psychological weight of this weighed on Manet his entire life.
 The only way to prove to his late father that his choice of career was the right one was to continue his pursuit of acceptance by the Salon.
 Something his friends and fellow artists could never understand.

 Manet, Monet Family in their Garden, 1874